xorkevin/substation/README.md

 # substation
-data to power reactive apps
+a data framework to power reactive apps